dnpena/ShotgunMailer/Readme.md

 ##Pending Tasks / Ideas

+* When the inbox is empty, show "INBOX ZERO"
+* Create a Demo with link to heroku
 * Only show emails in inbox that are for the user or taht are global
 * Add the ability to create 'groups' so that some can send and receive as that address(work@example.com)
 * Add pagination to emails